 “Symbolism in a greater or lesser degree is essential to every kind of external worship, and we need not shrink from the conclusion that in the matter of baptisms and washings, of genuflection’s and other acts of reverence, of lights and sweet smelling incense, of flowers and white vestitures, of spiritual unction’s and the imposing of hands, of sacrifice and the rite of the Communion banquet, the Church has borrowed without hesitation from the common stock of significant actions known to all periods and to all nations.
 In such matters as these, Christianity claims no monopoly or originality.” — The Catholic Encyclopedia and International Work, Vol. 14 (1907) (5)

 So, what is the meaning of old-time religion?
-It is a rebranded copy of the mystery religions of the Mediterranean region.
-It is an ingenious way to create a cost-effective cash-flow system that has made the Vatican the most wealthy country in the world.
+It is a rebranding of the ancient mystery religions of the Mediterranean region from Assyria, Babylon, Egypt, and Persia.
+It is an ingenious way to create a cost-effective cash-flow system.
+The Vatican is the wealthiest entity state in the world.

 The difference between the two is the focus.
 Western organized religion’s focus is creating a scalable cash flow system.
 In comparison, the direction of the New Age or human potential movement is on self-development.
 It’s the same strategy but a different goal and focus.

 What happens when you threaten the customer base of those in control of the cultural narrative?
 When this happened in the dark ages, the Church went on a global cleansing campaign.
 The Inquisition is the organized persecution of everyone who had ideas that threatened their customer base.
 They couldn’t do this in the 1970s.
 So, they used the only tools they had, demonizing the competition.

 The attempt to demonize practices of the “human potential movement” is born out of religious prejudice.
 It’s a ploy to disparage anything that does not align with the Western theological construct.